 The three remaining guards raised their guns at me, but I got two of them with quick spirts from the Uzi.
 The last thug threw a table on its side for cover.
 The table was thick enough to swallow several bullets, so I shot away the supports on the chandelier directly above the guard until it fell on him.
 If that didn't kill him, he was out cold with a nasty concussion.

-Avanccini pulled a handgun of his own, but I shot him in the biceps and he immediately dropped his weapon.
+Avanccini pulled a handgun of his own, but I shot him in the bicep and he immediately dropped his weapon.
 I ran over and knocked him down with a right hook before he could retrieve the gun with his good hand.

 I expected enemy reinforcements any second, so I just grabbed the back of Avanccini's collar and headed for the stairs, regardless of what I dragged him over.